Judge: Judge as an occupation

-Gender effects
+Gender identity

-In many civil law countries in Europe the majority of judges are women: in 6 countries (Slovenia, Serbia, Latvia, Luxembourg, Greece and Hungary) women make more than 70% of judges of the first instance.
-In contrast, in common law countries (UK, Ireland, Malta and the United States) the situation is reverse: over 70% of judges of the first instance are men.

-On the other hand, women are underrepresented in the supreme courts of the United States and European Union member-states, except for in Romania, where over 80% of the judges of the High Court of Cassation and Justice are women.
+Women are overrepresented among the first instance judges in France, Greece, Hungary, Latvia, Luxembourg, Serbia, Slovenia, contributed by overrepresentation of women among law graduates.
+In contrast in UK, Ireland and the United States men are overrepresented among first instance judges.
+In the supreme courts of the United States and some European Union member-states women are underrepresented, except for France with gender parity in 2018 and Romania, where men are underrepresented.

 Age and retirement

+The term of office for judges varies.

-In the United States, federal judges are appointed "for good behavior", which means in practice, that federal judges work until they die, voluntarily retire or are impeached.
+In the United States, federal judges are appointed "for good behavior", which means in practice, that federal judges have life tenure unless they voluntarily retire or are impeached.
 The death of Ruth Bader Ginsburg in the office in 2020 and suspension of Pauline Newman in 2023 reinvigorated the discussion about mandatory retirement age for federal judges, but such change would require a constitutional amendment and is unlikely to be implemented soon.

 States have more flexibility in establishing a mandatory retirement age for judges, as was confirmed by the SCOTUS in its 1991 decision Gregory v.
 Ashcroft.
 As of 2015, 33 States and the District of Columbia had mandatory retirement ages for State court judges, which ranged from 70 to 75 for most (but is as high as 90 in Vermont).

 A 2020 study by the National Bureau of Economic Research found significant positive effects on the performance of state Supreme Courts with mandatory retirement age for judges.
 The authors advocated the adoption of mandatory retirement ages for all federal and state judges, although they felt, that the individual authorities should decide on the specific age for themselves.